-The grade may be shifted at the end of the course because of new assignments, changes in the course from the previous offerings, etc. Therefore, the grade that you can see on Canvas may not be the grade you receive finally.
+The grade may be curved at the end of the course.
+Therefore, the grade that you can see on Canvas may not be the final grade.

-There will be small extra credits for active engagement on Slack, in terms of sharing useful resources & interesting visualization related articles, participating in discussions, and helping other students (e.g. answering questions)
+There will be extra credits based on your strong engagement in the course, in terms of sharing useful resources & interesting visualization-related articles, participating in discussions, and helping other students.

-· Attendance, Quiz, and Participation: 30%
+- · Attendance, Quiz, and Participation: 20%

+- · Assignments: 20%

-· Assignments: 30%
+- · Exam: 30%

-· Final project: 40%
+- Final project: 30%